T-Lab05/Memory-Game/README.md

  1. Download zip files from the Github
  2. Open index.html with your browser

- Note: You also see the app at https://t-lab05.github.io/Memory-Game/.
+ Note: You can also see the app at https://t-lab05.github.io/Memory-Game/.

 # Feature
   I bult up the game from [the starter code](https://github.com/udacity/fend-project-memory-game).